 Dried Fruits: Nutritional Benefits

 Dried fruits aren't just packed with nutrients and vitamins, they are also rich in fibre.
-Learn about the health benefits and vitamins in dried fruits such as dried apricots, figs, tomatoes, wolfberry, and more.
+Learn about the many of health benefits of dried fruits that include dried apricots, figs, tomatoes, wolfberry, and more.

 are a source of dietary fibre and contains antibacterial properties to prevent urinary tract infection.

 Dietitians from the